When to Cut Hair for Growth: Best Practices for Trimmings

 Other than getting rid of split ends, cutting your hair can also get rid of frizziness and tangles.
 This not only makes your hair look healthier and more well-kept, it actually does make your hair healthy.
 So if you want healthy hair, you should definitely set yourself up for some regular trims.

-When Should I Cut My Hair For Growth?
+When to Cut Hair For Growth: Best Practices

 There are several deciding factors for when you should cut your hair to encourage growth.
 One of the main deciding factors is your hair type.
 But as a general rule of thumb, you'll know it's time to get a trim if you start noticing these two things: